 In fact, “The total number of teenagers who recently experienced depression increased 59% between 2007 and 2017.”
 When you add up all the data, 1 in 5 adolescents from all walks of life will suffer from depression at some point during their teen years.”

 The teenage years are full of uncertainty and stress.
 This is because teenagers are just working out who they are and what their place is in the world.
 When things don’t go as planned, it can be tough for teens to cope.
-This has been especially true this past year with the Covid-19 pandemic.
+This has been especially true since the Covid-19 pandemic.
 In fact, “throughout the Covid-19 pandemic youth ages, 11-17 have been more likely than any other age group to report moderate to severe symptoms of anxiety and depression.“

 Signs of Depression in Teens